 Legacy of Love: The Semper Fi Fund and the Boston Marathon

-The 2019 Boston Marathon marks the six-year anniversary of the horrors that took place near the finish line in 2013.
+The 2020 Boston Marathon marks the seven-year anniversary of the horrors that took place near the finish line in 2013.
 Gathering at the starting line to run alongside the bombing victims this year will be 10 Team Semper Fi athletes and 23 Semper Fi Fund Community athletes – the fourth year in a row that our athletes have joined with the victims to stand Boston Strong.

 Just days after the bombing on April 20th, 2013, a special relationship between the Boston survivors and the Semper Fi Fund began.
 Wounded veterans visited five hospitals, EMS teams and the injured bringing our message of HOPE and STRENGTH.